Lemoenskil/Milestone2-_BBS5_Factory_dashbord/README.md

 #### Feature 5 - Solorpanel production navbar with dropdowns
-The navbar for the solar production graphs has 2 dropdowns -One where the user can choose a year  but intial year will be 2019.
+The navbar for the solar production graphs has 2 dropdowns -One where the user can choose a year.
 -A drop down to check the euro value or kwh value for the 4 graphs.

 #### Feature 6 - Solor panel monitor graphs